 As you may know, palm oil ingredients go by hundreds of names.

 Carry it with you, and before buying any new products — foods and self-care products — reference it.
-It’s a way to ensure you buy palm-free products.
+It’s a way to ensure you buy palm-free cereal and products.

 After doing this a few times, you will know what to look for and the products and brands to buy.

 It’s so important to support these companies.
 Please especially support these specific products who don’t use palm oil ingredients in their cereals.